 Password Management

-Your IT security training for employees should cover password security guidelines that protect sensitive company information from unauthorized access.
-These may include:
+Employees should learn guidelines that protect sensitive company information from unauthorized access, including:

-• Choose passwords that are 12-16 characters long, using passphrases instead of single words.
-For example, a phrase like ‘horse identify power hammer’ is easy to remember, but tough for hackers to guess.
+• Use passwords 12–16 characters long, ideally passphrases instead of single words.
+For example, horse identify power hammer is easier to remember yet tough to guess.

 Multi-Factor Authentication

 Enable multi-factor authentication (MFA) on all accounts, even when it’s optional.
-This extra layer of security makes it significantly harder for hackers to gain access, as it requires more than just a password—such as a code sent to your phone or a biometric scan.
+This extra layer of security makes it significantly harder for hackers to gain access, as it requires more than just a password such as a text code or a biometric scan.
 While it adds a small extra step when logging in, the added protection is well worth it in safeguarding your sensitive information

 Social Engineering Attacks

-• Identity validation: Never trust an email as the only source for accepting a sensitive or financial request!
-Always verify through another channel, like a phone call or in-person.
+• Identity validation: Never rely solely on an email for sensitive or financial requests.
+Verify through another channel, such as a phone call or in-person.

 Remote Work Security